Michaelangel007/you_have_to_win_the_game_world_map/README.md

 00000012: 95 00 00 00  149
 ```

-Looking at our world grid we see that room -3,0 ("You Have to Start the Game") is where the player starts in.
+Looking at our world grid we see that room -3,0 "You Have to Start the Game" is where the player starts in.

-The next two coordinates -5,-2 ("Before the Crash") is unknown.
+The next two coordinates -5,-2 (possible room reference "Before the Crash"?) are unknown.

 The next number looks suspiciously like the total number of rooms.